 Traditionally spirituality had no place in the office.
 When you were at work, you adopted a professional persona.
 You put on your work clothes and become your professional self.
 You might even think of yourself as a different person at work.
 Historically there has been a block between our spirituality and our professional identity.
 The two things we could not bring to work – or indeed even talk about – were religion and politics.
 But if we are naturally spiritual beings, can we really operate at an optimal level without acknowledging our spirituality at work?
 What is spirituality anyway and is there really no place for it in the office?

 Essentially, our spirituality is part of who we are.
 It just is not possible to function without accepting that side of ourselves.

 The idea of not discussing religion and politics and acknowledging our spirituality in the office is changing though.
 The role of spirituality in business is starting to be acknowledged, and it is generally more accepted to be an openly spiritual being in the workplace.

 In fact, many companies aspire to become faith-inclusive workplaces, providing prayer rooms and religious leave to support employees who want to embrace their spirituality.
-And the changes are for the better, companies that emphasize spiritual values are able to unlock the full potential of their employees and their employees are able to find meaning and fulfilment in their jobs.
+And the changes are for the better.
+Companies that emphasize spiritual values are able to unlock the full potential of their employees and their employees are able to find meaning and fulfillment in their jobs.